 In this piece, the poet crafts a speaker how goes back and forth between hating, loving, and wanting to control his ex-lover.
 The poet’s attitude (or tone) can be summed up as passionate or devoted to his subject.
 No matter where he sends his speaker emotionally, he is invested in dealing with the situation emotionally.

 The writer’s handling of the subject, meaning their depiction of it, should tell the reader something about them.
-This is where mood comes in.
-It is the result of this handling.

 Why Does Tone Matter?